maximelavail/Crypto_Triangular_Arbitrage/README.md

 ## 🛠️ Installation

 ### 1️⃣ Install Dependencies
-To install all necessary dependencies (Boost, OpenSSL, WebSocket++, etc.), simply run:
+To install all necessary dependencies (Boost, OpenSSL, etc.), simply run:
 ```bash
 ./install.sh
 ```
-This script will download and compile the required libraries in the `libs/` directory.
+This script will download the required libraries.

 ### 2️⃣ Compile the Project
 Once the dependencies are installed, compile the project using: